niplav/site/notes.md

-I'll assume open borders would have an effect of [doubling the world gross product](https://openborders.info/double-world-gdp/ "Double world GDP"), generated at least partially (so that the beneficiaries would either completely or partially be people from developing countries).
+I'll assume open borders would have an effect of [doubling the world gross product](https://openborders.info/double-world-gdp/ "Double world GDP"), generated so that the beneficiaries would either completely or at least partially be people from developing countries.

 This would be beneficial for humans alive right now, since less would need to live in extreme poverty.